 Develops familiarity with tools available to promote international objectives of the United States.
 International case studies selected to illustrate the diverse considerations inherent in the policy process and evaluate the strengths and weaknesses of the national institutions involved.
 Prerequisite: JSIS 201.

 This course examines the formulation and execution of American foreign policy from the standpoint of senior policy officials.
 It analyzes the roles of the President and cabinet officers, Congress, the media, and other interest groups.
 Using case studies of key events and decisions since World War II, students will seek to understand how and why US foreign policy evolved as it has, and will become familiar with the variety of tools–diplomatic persuasion, public diplomacy, formal negotiations, economic pressure/sanctions, covert action, and military force–Presidents use to achieve foreign policy objectives.
 The decision-making process will be a key focus of class analysis and of student writing.
-The role of the instructors–retired foreign policy professionals–will be to provide context, guide discussion, and assess student efforts to understand the foreign policy process.
+The role of the instructor–a retired foreign policy professional–will be to provide context, guide discussion, and assess student efforts to understand the foreign policy process.

 Student learning goals